etwk/blog/content/lists/books.md

 - [ ] Amphibious Soul: Finding the wild in a tame world #must
 - [ ] Climate Capitalism: Winning the Race to Zero Emissions and Solving the Crisis of Our Age #future
 - [ ] Earth for All: A Survival Guide for Humanity #economy #climate-crisis #must
+- [ ] What If We Get It Right?: Visions of Climate Futures (Ayana Elizabeth Johnson) #must

 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny